How Do I Backwash a Sand Filter in My Fiberglass Pool?

 Highlights:

-• Easy to access filter
+• Easy-to-access filter

-• Lightweight
+• Lightweight design

 • Pool Length: Up to 60 feet

-• Three-year warranty
+• 3-year warranty

 • Programmable